rajat-1994/Grab_Challenge/README.md

       ```
 5. Download the pretrained weights from [here](https://drive.google.com/file/d/1qwT_rcfijlFv5GxlIejENFh6qOzsdsY8/view?usp=sharing)

-6.Run `Grab.ipynb` to reproduce model and to get the prediction on test set `submission.csv`
+6. Run `Grab.ipynb` to reproduce model and to get the prediction on test set `submission.csv`